bscotch/typescript-template/README.md

 ## ⚠ Caveats ⚠

 - This template is for Node, not Browser, projects.
-- Compiled projects will only work in Node v13.2+ because older versions do not support ECMAScript Modules syntax.
-With the `--experimental-modules` runtime flag your compiled project could work down to Node 12.
-- To support Node versions <14 you'll likely need to change the `tsconfig.json` target settings.
+- To support Node versions <14 you may need to change the `tsconfig.json` target settings.

 ## Setup Guide